Lufthansa Airport Express: Flight level zero

 On 1 June 1986, the "flight" and train numbers were unified; LH 1001 became train number TEE 1001, etc. One year later the EuroCity network replaced most TEEs (including all remaining TEEs in Germany), so DB dropped the designation "TEE" for the LHAE service.

 The service provided a non-stop journey linking the West-German capital Bonn with the international airport in Frankfurt.
 North of Bonn it called in the city centres rather than at the airports outside.
 On board, the passengers were served by Lufthansa stewardesses like in an airplane.
 It appeared to be successful in both passenger figures and costs compared to the Boeing 737 used before.
-In the summer of 1988 the seating capacity was enlarged and one year later the same formula was introduced between Frankfurt Airport and Stuttgart.
+In the summer of 1988 the seating capacity was enlarged.